 • Order an eSim HERE

 Choosing a reputable operator is the key success factor for any type of trip, but when it comes to Death Road, Bolivia, bikes…then it’s even more important!
-One failed break, one less-than-perfect bike can put you at a serious risk of injury, or worse!
+One failed break; one less-than-perfect bike can make you lose control and result in injury, or worse!

-Trip Advisor reviews for Bolivia tours and a few local recommendations helped us select Barracuda Biking as the operator for this trip.
+Trip Advisor reviews for Bolivia tours, and a few local recommendations helped us select Barracuda Biking as the operator for the trip down this infamous road.
 Their Certificate of Excellence and hundreds of Excellent reviews made me feel confident that I was in good hands.
-Seeing their equipment on the day (original Kona bikes, and full suspension with hydraulic disc brakes) confirmed that I’d made a good choice for my adventure on the Death Road, Bolivia.
+Seeing their equipment on the day (original Kona bikes and full suspension with hydraulic disc brakes) confirmed that I’d made a good choice for my adventure on the Death Road, Bolivia.

 Max in this Barracuda Riding gear at the start of the Death Road